mrkct/charm/README.md

 list of improvements you could contribute.

 **Very few instructions are implemented**:
-Charm implements less than 20 instructions, and some of them are not even fully implemented.
+Charm implements around 20 instructions, and some of them are not even fully implemented.

 **Not all invalid instructions are rejected**: